-The Department of Community Services has various responsibilities, including: Crime Stoppers, Community Outreach Team, Youth & Neighborhood Services, Civil, and Court Services.
+The Department of Community Services has various responsibilities, including: Crime Stoppers, Youth & Neighborhood Services, Civil and Court Services.

-The Community Outreach Team includes people from diverse backgrounds and experiences to develop trust, understanding and a method to learn from each other to jointly develop solutions.
-Through continuous and direct interaction with community groups, the Community Outreach Team connects the Broward Sheriff's Office with the community in a positive and productive manner to foster the ongoing partnership between law enforcement and the community.
+The Community Services programs includes people from diverse backgrounds and experiences to develop trust, understanding and a method to learn from each other to jointly develop solutions.
+Through continuous and direct interaction with community groups, they connect the Broward Sheriff's Office with the community in a positive and productive manner to foster the ongoing partnership between law enforcement and the community.

 Court Services is responsible for the day-to-day security and operations of all circuit and county courts in Broward.
 Currently, this includes 92 judges, 11 magistrates, general masters and other court officials, as well as 1,500 criminal justice employees working in the main courthouse.